 Brenda and her beloved dog had lived in the same home for years.
 She wasn’t as active as she used to be and when her son moved inter-state he suggested she think about going into care or getting some help.
 Brenda valued her independence and wasn’t ready to give it up.
 She was still volunteering and enjoyed taking part in community activities and outings.
 AbiBird gave Brenda and her son the solution.
 Using the app, Brenda’s son could continue to keep an eye on her, while Brenda could maintain her independence and remain living safely in her own familiar surroundings – her home.

 If something happened, how long would it take for someone to know?

 Living on their own, retired friends Denise, Carol and Maria made a point of meeting regularly.
 Over the years conversation turned more and more to their health.
 Maria had a few troubling twinges occasionally and both Denise and Carol had worrying family health histories.
 They decided to do something when Carol asked: “If something happened to you in the night, how long would it take for someone to find you?”
 The friends agreed to get AbiBird and keep an eye on each other.

-AbiBird sends you alerts if Mum or Dad may have had a fall and provides peace of mind in knowing that your loved ones are OK, or importantly, if they’re not OK.
+AbiBird sends you alerts if your loved-one may have had a fall.
+AbiBird provides constant peace of mind in knowing that your loved ones are OK, or importantly, if they’re not OK.

-The small AbiBird sensor is placed in your Mum or Dad's home.
-If they stray from their normal routine, AbiBird sends an alert to the AbiBird app on your Smartphone, letting you know that something isn’t right.
+The small AbiBird sensor is placed in your loved-one's home.
+If they stray from their normal routine, AbiBird sends an alert to the AbiBird app on your smartphone, letting you know that something isn’t right.

-With AbiBird, there’re no upfront costs or installation fees.
-AbiBird is not a wearable device either so Mum and Dad can even forget it’s there.
-What]s more, you’ll be alerted once a year when the batteries need to be changed.
+With AbiBird, there are no upfront costs or installation fees.
+AbiBird is not a wearable device either so your loved-one can even forget it’s there.
+What's more, the only maintenance required is changing the batteries once a year when alerted on your smartphone.

 Order your AbiBird today.
 Peace of mind is only a click away.